ppy/osu-wiki/wiki/Glossary/en.md

 ### Abandoned Wasteland

-If the name is not obvious enough, the abandoned wasteland is a hidden sub-forum where the instructions to the moderators concerning it will: "Put stuff we do not really need in here."
+A hidden sub-forum where the instructions to the moderators concerning it will: "Put stuff we do not really need in here."
 When a thread is or is said to be "wastelanded", it is moved there.

 ### Accuracy